 If you want to give yourself a scare, read what the US State Dept says about travel to Mexico. just remember, because it COULD happen it doesn't mean it WILL happen.

 Most people who get into trouble (anywhere in the world) have gone looking for it: buying or selling drugs, getting blind drunk, or flashing their valuable possessions.
-Take a sensible approach and you'll be perfectly safe. over 7 years ago
+Take a sensible approach and you'll be perfectly safe. almost 8 years ago